 The governors assess whether the use of going concern is appropriate, ie whether there are any material uncertainties related to events or conditions that may cast significant doubt on the ability of the charitable company to continue as a going concern.
-The governors make this assessment in respect of a period of at least one year from the date of authorisation for issue of the accounts and have concluded that the academy trust has adequate resources to continue in operational existence for the foreseeable future and there are no material uncertainties about the academy trust's ability to continue as a going concern.
-Thus they continue to adopt the going concern basis of accounting in preparing the accounts.
+The governors make this assessment in respect of a period of at least one year from the date of authorisation for issue of the accounts and have not been able to conclude that the academy trust has adequate resources to continue in operational existence for the foreseeable future as lack of funding is leading to a severe deficit forecast.
+Furthermore, the trust is likely to transfer its academies and all activities to another multi academy trust within twelve months and therefore have concluded that it is not appropriate to adopt the going concern basis of accounting in preparing the accounts.
+No adjustments have been made to any assets or liabilities as all are expected to be transferred at the book value at the time of the transfer.